 Social media is a great place to listen and find out what your visitors and prospective visitors are thinking feeling and doing.
 If your attraction is great for families, then tune in to Mumsnet, for example.
 Get involved in discussions about family holidays on there.
 Your comments will bring you to the attention of other visitors and it’s a chance to work out if you are offering a winning welcome.

 Why not invite one or two key bloggers to your attraction?
 Bloggers can be very influential and will usually be happy to write you up in return for a free visit.
-For family attractions suitable for young children start here: http://www.mumsnet.com/bloggers/specials
+For example see this brilliant great post from the team at Fat Lama regarding ‘Staycation’ locations.
+Or for family attractions suitable for young children start here: http://www.mumsnet.com/bloggers/specials

 4. Leaflets still work